· 3 min read

 Torta de Atún

-The torta de atún is the lunchbox member of the family, the one that needs no griddle and no fire.
-Most often it is canned tuna bound into a salad with mayonnaise, chopped onion, and sometimes diced chile or tomato, spooned cold into bread.
-That keeps it cheap, fast, and portable, the torta you eat at a desk or hand a child for school.
-A smaller share of cooks, mostly on the coast, grill a fresh tuna steak instead and treat it like any other griddled protein, which produces a completely different sandwich under the same name.
+This is the torta you pack, not the one you griddle.
+The torta de atún needs no plancha and no fire: most often it is canned tuna bound into a salad with mayonnaise, chopped onion, and sometimes a little diced chile or tomato, then spooned cold into bread.
+That keeps it cheap, fast, and portable, the torta you eat at a desk or hand a child for school, the cold member of a family that mostly comes off hot steel.
+A smaller share of cooks, mostly on the coast, grill a fresh tuna steak instead and treat it like any other griddled protein, which produces a genuinely different sandwich under the same name.

 Read next